sencha/sandbox-extjs-travis-aws/README.md

 ## Debugging
 Debug using launchers in Visual Studio Code.
+Start the Server, Client and Chrome launcher to debug locally.

 1. Start the `Server` launcher. http://localhost:3000/api
 2. Start the `Client` launcher. http://localhost:1962/